ct-pham/COMP4511/README.md

 * Edit feature is non-functional
 * Searching for items will only search through a small list of hard coded items
 * All items in the search list (e.g. glass bottle, beer glass, glue) will navigate to the same page for glass bottle disposal options
-* compare programs will show a list of hard coded programs and a map image.
+* compare programs will direct user to a list of hard coded programs and a map image.
 * all program details have been hard coded and each program will have the same content
 * Log item buttons for all programs will navigate to the same page for program X
 * Changing the quantity in the log items page does not change the displayed earnings amount